BarryDoong/Baseball_Win_Rate_Predictor/README.md

   - Concatenate batter + pitcher embeddings
   - Fully connected head
   - **Sigmoid output** -> predicted win rate
+  - loss function is customized to have a better performance at [0.4, 0.7].

 ### Sample Port ###
 - Input